FWMSH/Constellation/control_server/README.md

 * `gallery_name`: The name of the physical space this control server corresponds to, such as "The Smith Dinosaur Hall."
 * `reboot_time`: A time (e.g., "3 AM", "23:59") at which the server will be automatically restarted every day.
 This helps prevent memory leaks and long-term instability, but is not strictly necessary.
+* `assignable_staff`: A comma-separated list of names to whom issues can be assigned in the `Issues` tab.

 ##### Scheduling exhibit startup and shutdown